slightlynybbled/huddle/docsource/docs/gettingstarted.md

 in `.json` format.
 Each file or application to be managed will have one corresponding configuration file.

-A simple example of a configuration file would be:
+A simple example of a JSON configuration file would be:

     {
         "repository": {